abosnjakovic/adimension.io/content/jobs/undp/index.md

 url: 'https://www.blacknova.xyz'
 ---

-- Workin with the United Nations development program to produce a website for Coastal Adaption Project in Tuvalu.
+- Working with the United Nations development program to produce a website for Coastal Adaption Project in Tuvalu.
 The site helps give a better understanding of the devastating effects of climate change.